For specialty jewelry retail

 Music to hook the second visit.

 Most jewelry visits don’t close today.
 Entuned produces original music designed to make your store feel like a place worth coming back to — calibrated to your customer, your category, and the trust your floor needs to earn.
-Free, no credit card.
+Running 5–50 stores?
+Start a measured pilot — twelve weeks, no cost, read in your own reporting.
+Single store?
+Stream Entuned Free, no card.

 The Gap